 Common Questions regarding Enrollment

-Whether you are a first timer or re-enrolling for health coverage through the marketplace under the affordable care act/Obamacare, you are bound to have some questions regarding enrollment.
+Whether you are a first-timer or re-enrolling for health coverage through the marketplace under the Affordable Care Act/Obamacare, you are bound to have some questions regarding enrollment.
 Following are the four most frequently asked questions.

 Will re-enrolling in a new plan be a hassle for me?